popsim-consortium/demes-spec/docs/specification.md

 Demes is a specification for describing population genetic models of demographic history.
-This specification precisely defines the data model and the required behaviour of implementations.
+This specification precisely defines the population genetics model and its assumptions, along with the data model used for interchange and the required behaviour of implementations.

+% There are four separate elements to this specification:

+%1.
+The {ref}`sec_spec_popgen_assumptions` describing the
+%underlying model of populations and their interactions.
+%2.
+The {ref}`sec_spec_mdm` which
+%programs such as simulators take as input.
+%3.
+The {ref}`sec_, designed for human
+%editing and ease of understanding.
+%4.
+Parser implementations that take the non-redundant data
+%model as input and output the fully qualified data model.
+%

 ## Note to Readers